homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

   <li>double reset click - built in functions recognise double reset and if so done, performs firmware upgrade - of course you need to visit the sensor to double click it
   <li>routine check for new firmware availability on the server: every 24h (configurable) sensors connects to server and if new file found, performs upgrade
 </ul>
-I am using Apache minimal add on to Home Assistant - since all sensors are in the same network where Home Assistant is, <b>there is no need for internet access for sensors (and gateway) but sensor device needs to be able to login to AP/router.</b><br>
+I am using Apache minimal add on to Home Assistant - since all sensors are in the same network where Home Assistant is, <b>there is no need for internet access for sensors (and gateway) but sensor device needs to be in the accessible range of the AP/router.</b><br>

 <h2>Configuration</h2>
 All sensors used in the sensor device (SHT31, TSL2561, MAX17048, checking charging status) are optional and can be disabled in configuration file.